Postdocs

 In short

-• The proportion of non-Dutch postdocs employed in the Netherlands is 68%.
+• The proportion of international postdocs employed in the Netherlands is 70%.

 The number of postdocs increases

 There is clear growth in the number of fte postdocs in the Netherlands.
 The number of fte postdocs employed by Dutch universities was 2,146 in 2005.
-In 2022, this number has grown to 3,698 fte.
+In 2024, this number has grown to 4,119 fte.
 Postdocs are found mostly in engineering and natural sciences.
-However, their numbers have also grown rapidly in agriculture and behavioural and social sciences, as shown in the figure below.
+However, their numbers have also grown rapidly in agriculture and behavioral and social sciences, as shown in the figure below.

-The proportion of non-Dutch postdocs employed in the Netherlands rose from 46% in 2007 to 68% in 2022.
+The proportion of postdocs with a non-Dutch nationality increased from 46% in 2007 to 70% in 2024.
 Many postdocs are part of a large international community of young researchers.
 The figure below shows the strong growth in the number of postdocs from the rest of Europe, and the increase in postdocs from the rest of the world.

 Sources